background

 Was the COVID-19 Pandemic a Black Swan Event?

-Note that the classification as a black swan event is relatively subjective.
+The classification of an occurrence as a black swan event is relatively subjective.
 For instance, Taleb has criticized that the COVID-19 pandemic was not actually a Black Swan event.

 Statistically, the possibility of a highly transmissible pathogenic virus targeting the respiratory system was well-known and even documented internally by the U.S. government – yet somehow, the outbreak was exacerbated by mask shortages, lack of hospital beds, and delayed responses.